 Each instructor may establish his/her own attendance policy, including penalties for nonattendance.
 Failure to attend classes does not result in automatic withdrawal from a course.
-The school expects that students will attend all classes.
+The school expects that students will attend and participate in all classes.

 DISABILITIES REQUIRING ACCOMODATION